-The MBA in International Tourism Management is a three semester full-time course leading to a specialist Master of Business Administration (MBA)-degree.
+The MBA in International Tourism Management is a three-semester full-time course leading to a specialist Master of Business Administration (MBA)-degree.

 The program offers resourceful, entrepreneurial, innovative and global networking competence.

-This is achieved by qualified teaching staff, an international and diverse student body, a faculty which provides a unique environment for intellectual exchange, joint research combined with academic excellence, practical orientation and an in-company internship.
+This is achieved by qualified teaching staff, an international and diverse student body, a faculty which provides a unique environment for intellectual exchange, joint research combined with academic excellence, practical orientation, and an in-company internship.
 The course provides students with a competitive advantage in securing a career in the tourism industry.

 Tourism and its related business activities belong to the most important factors of the world economy.
 Surprisingly, this is highly underestimated because the complexity of tourism does not allow for quantitative perception and real economic relevance.

 Today the tourism industry has become the world's biggest employer.
 The irrational perception of the tourism business, relating it to only leisure and travel, still influences students` choice.
 Such programs normally do not attract male students, as they do not consider tourism as a profitable or worthwhile career opportunity.
 They prefer courses in general business administration and management.
-However, in today's tight labour market they cannot avoid the tourism sector as a future employer at which point they lack a sound qualification in tourism management.
+However, in today's tight labor market they cannot avoid the tourism sector as a future employer at which point they lack a sound qualification in tourism management.
 As the wave of technology-driven change has swept through many economies around the world, the tourism industry has an ever increasing challenge to adapt to the change or to run the risk of falling behind and suffering a potentially catastrophic collapse.
-In order to address the complexities in co-ordinating the different tourism-related industries and to realize the need to upgrade skills in this sector, there is a demand for the improvement of education in this field.
+In order to address the complexities in coordinating the different tourism-related industries and to realize the need to upgrade skills in this sector, there is a demand for the improvement of education in this field.

 - International, intercultural and global tourism management

 - Specific management competencies in tourism (e.g. project management, e-tourism, quality management, operations management)

 - Soft skills such as communication and intercultural competences